sylabs/examples/http-server/apache2-web-server/README.md

 #### What you need:
  - Singularity, which you can download and install from [here](https://github.com/sylabs/singularity).
  - A text editor, like: `micro`, `vim` or `nano`.
- - Root access (only if your building the container from a recipe).
  - A browser to test it, or you can use `w3m`, and install it by `sudo apt-get install w3m w3m-img`.